The “Great Task” Youth Leadership Program

 The "Great Task" Youth Leadership program provides:

-field activities and challenges, tailored to your group, such as battlefield service projects, an opportunity to work with horses at National Riding Stables, a “night at the museum” experience, college classroom experience, and so much more;
+- field activities and challenges, tailored to your group, such as battlefield service projects, an opportunity to work with horses at National Riding Stables, college classroom experience, and so much more;

-Space in the program is limited, as only 6-10 programs are offered per year.
+- Space in the program is limited, as only 10 programs are offered in 2022.

 Past participants have included student councils, Boys and Girls Clubs, scout troops, after-school program organizations, and youth military and service organizations.